jim-franklin/intelbyte/README.md

-# Scalable Factory Equipment Health and Maintenance Platform
+# Designing a Scalable Factory Equipment Health and Maintenance Platform

 This project presents a system design and data architecture for monitoring factory equipment health and maintenance status at scale.

 The goal is to demonstrate how raw telemetry, maintenance workflows, and operator input can be combined to produce a clear, real time operational view of machine status and health.

 This repository is structured as a technical design report rather than a full production system.

----

 ## What this project answers